lorisleiva/blog-2019-vuepress/articles/20200315 Visualise your users as Minecraft villagers/index.md

 ![MySQL Replication](./minecraft_mod_1.png#w100)

-However, in our case we don't really need to replicate our MySQL database.
+However, in our case, we don't need to replicate our MySQL database.
 All we want is for the database to output this _Binary Log_ so that we can listen to real-time changes.

 Thus, instead of having MySQL _Slave_ servers reading the _Binary Log_, it will be our _Minecraft Mod_ (i.e. Minecraft extension) that will be reading it.